-Since the start of our very first EU-funded project with the acronym KINOMED, by now we have engaged in a number of other projects.
-The KINOMED project (2010-2013, funded by the Eurostars program) was focused on cloning, expression, purification and fragment screening of two kinases, PIM1 and CK2, and co-crystallization of the proteins with best fragments found during the screening.
+Since the start of our very first EU-funded project with the acronym KINOMED, by now, we have engaged in several other projects.
+The KINOMED project (2010-2013, funded by the Eurostars program) was focused on cloning, expression, purification, and fragment screening of two kinases, PIM1 and CK2, and co-crystallization of the proteins with the best fragments found during the screening.
 The project was relatively small and involved two other companies (IOTA Pharmaceuticals (UK) and Kinase Detect (Denmark).

-The following project, TAKTIC (TrAnslational Kinase Tumor Inhibitor discovery Consortium) involved a larger group of participants, which included ProQinase (Germany), Prestwick Chemical (France), Israel Structural Proteomics Centre at the Weizmann Institute of Science, two academic groups from the University of Turin - the Depts. of Science and Drug Technology and Medicine and Experimental Oncology, and finally the TechMedILL platform at the University of Strasbourg.
-The project was focused on the NF-κB signaling pathway and the design of novel inhibitors of NIK, a MAP3K- kinase responsible for the phosphorylation of IKKα homodimers within the so-called non-canonical NF-κB pathway (see for example the NF-κB inhibitors site).
+The following project, TAKTIC (TrAnslational Kinase Tumor Inhibitor discovery Consortium), involved a larger group of participants, which included ProQinase (Germany), Prestwick Chemical (France), Israel Structural Proteomics Centre at the Weizmann Institute of Science, two academic groups from the University of Turin - the Depts.
+Of Science and Drug Technology, Medicine, Experimental Oncology, and finally, the TechMedILL platform at the University of Strasbourg.
+The project was focused on the NF-κB signaling pathway and the design of novel inhibitors of NIK, a MAP3K- kinase responsible for the phosphorylation of IKKα homodimers within the so-called non-canonical NF-κB pathway (see, for example, the NF-κB inhibitors site).
 This project was finalized in 2015.